thesassway/thesassway.com/source/advanced/color-contrast.html.markdown

 correction*](https://en.wikipedia.org/wiki/Gamma_correction).

 Humans are better at distinguishing dark colors than bright colors.
-Gamma correction is a method to take advantage of that.
-The gamma correction usually used on the web is taken from the [sRGB](https://en.wikipedia.org/wiki/Srgb) standard and can be calculated like this:
+Gamma correction is a method that takes advantage of that.
+The gamma correction usually used on the web is taken from the [sRGB](https://en.wikipedia.org/wiki/Srgb) standard and can be calculated like
+this:

     :::sass
     @function srgb($channel) {